-Undergraduate, graduate and teacher certification courses are taught at the JBLM Extended Learning Division and are primarily for the benefit of armed forces personnel and the affiliated military community.
+Through the SMU-JBLM campus, Saint Martin's University operates accelerated eight week sessions.
+Undergraduate, graduate and teacher certification courses are taught at SMU-JBLM and are primarily for the benefit of armed forces personnel and the affiliated military community.